apensotti/ultimate-next-starter/README.md

 # Ultimate Next.js Starter Kit (Next.js, Supabase, ShadCN)

 This is a comprehensive starter kit that combines Next.js, Supabase, and ShadCN to help you build modern web applications faster.
-It provides everything you need to get started:
+It provides everything you need to get started with a production-ready foundation.

+## 🚀 Features

+### Core Technologies
 - **Next.js 14**: The latest version of the React framework for production-grade applications
 - **Supabase Authentication**: Pre-configured auth system with email/password, social logins, and session management
 - **Supabase Database**: Postgres database with row-level security and real-time subscriptions